RamonRomeroQro/Convolutional_Droning/README.md

 Convolutional Neural Network for drone controlling by hand gestures.

++ models on /outputs folder (generated weights and for CNN model)
++ dataset in /hands folder

+## Instructions

 For  windows use linux subsytem or any UNIX based OS

 (https://www.youtube.com/watch?v=cVe-OR5neuc) - Windows Subsystem Tutorial